 The first flying Sikorsky UTTAS prototype, with the company designation of "S-70" (later "S-70A") and the service designation of "YUH-60A", performed its initial flight on 17 October 1974.
 The Boeing Vertol entry, the "YUH-61A", performed its first flight on 29 November 1974.
 The Army evaluation of the machines began in the spring of 1976 and was very thorough.

 The Army was particularly impressed when one of the Sikorsky YUH-60A prototypes crash-landed in a heavily wooded area at Fort Campbell, Kentucky.
-The aircrew was unharmed, and after replacing the rotor blades the helicopter flew itself out and was returned to full service with minimal additional repairs.
+The aircrew was unharmed, and after replacing the rotor blades the helicopter flew itself out, to be full service with minimal additional repairs.
 Sikorsky was judged the winner of the competition on 23 December 1976, with the company awarded an initial production contract for the "UH-60A Black Hawk".
 The contract specified delivery of three more YUH-60As and 15 initial-production UH-60As.
 Many more production orders would follow.

 Initial flight of a production Black Hawk was on 17 October 1978, four years to the day after the initial prototype flight, and the type entered service with the US Army's 101st Airborne Division in June 1979.
 Although the Black Hawk's reliability wasn't up to spec initially, the problems were largely overcome.
 The UH-60A saw initial combat service in the US invasion of the island of Grenada in 1983.
 One demonstrated its survivability by coming home with a wounded pilot, 45 bullet holes in the airframe, two holes in the main rotor, and one in the tail rotor; in one incident, a flight of Black Hawks survived antiaircraft fire that would have wiped out a comparable flight of Hueys.
 UH-60As would also see service in the invasion of Panama, Operation JUST CAUSE, in 1989.BACK_TO_TOP